Economy of Singapore: Trade expansion

 On 17 November 1869, the Suez Canal opens, connecting the Mediterranean Sea to the Red Sea.
-This allowed for an decrease in travel time, which resulted in a rise in trade volume.
+This allowed for a decrease in travel time, which resulted in a rise in trade volume.
 The nation saw a $32 million rise just a year after its opening.

 Trade volume reached $105 million Straits dollars in 1879, during which entrepot trade was the main source of income and trade alone accounted for more than one-third of GDP.

 Independence

 In the 1950s, the region saw social unrest which resulted in colonial powers deciding to relinquish some decision making.
 With spurs of race riots the colonial powers sought to empower and establish a formidable local government.
 With most of the unrest resulting from high unemployment, the local government was directed to solve this issue.
 The Economic Development Board was formed to empower the Singapore government in establishing, developing, and financing industrial undertakings.

 In 1955, a Singapore local legislative Assembly with 25 out of 35 members elected was formed.

 Upon independence from Malaysia in 1965, Singapore faced a small domestic market, and high levels of unemployment and poverty.
 70 percent of Singapore's households lived in badly overcrowded conditions, and a third of its people squatted in slums on the city fringes.
 Unemployment averaged 14 percent, GDP per capita was US$516, and half of the population was illiterate.